donutrj/verdigris2/content/Characters/Talents/Talents Master List.md

 You have learned to make the most out of fighting in enclosed spaces.
 You ignore penalties to Melee caused by confined spaces such as tunnels, the frontline, small fighting pits, and similar, and can dodge without penalty, even if it would normally be disallowed due to lack of space.

-Weapons with the long trait still cannot be used, can’t beat physics unless you’re a wizard.
+Weapons with the long trait still cannot be used.
+You can’t beat physics unless you’re a wizard.
 ## Unshakable
 Max: 1